epfl-lara/welder/doc/Tutorial.md

 import inox.trees.dsl._

-// We create an identifier for the function. val sum: Identifier = FreshIdentifier("sum")
+// We create an identifier for the function. val sum = FreshIdentifier("sum")

 // We define the sum function. val sumFunction = mkFunDef(sum)() { case _ =>

-  // The function take only one argument, of type `BigInt`. val args: Seq[ValDef] = Seq("n" :: IntegerType)
+  // The function takes only one argument, of type `BigInt`. val args: Seq[ValDef] = Seq("n" :: IntegerType)

   // It returns a `BigInt`.